revanthmad/revanthmad/README.md

 - 👋 Hi, I’m @revanthmad
-- 👀 I’m interested in Data Science all along, **Analysis - Prediction - Repeat** stuff LOL,
+- 👀 I’m interested in Data Science all along, **Analysis - Prediction - Repeat** stuff LOL!
-- 🌱 I’m currently learning machine learning with Python's Scikit-learn and Tensorflow, trying the ways ahead of time
+- 🌱 I’m currently learning Machine Learning with Python's Scikit-learn and Tensorflow, looking to trying something new
-- 💞️ I’m looking to collaborate on Data Science and Machine Learning associates
+- 💞️ I’m looking to collaborate with Data Science and Machine Learning associates
 - 📫 Reach me on Gmail: revanthmadupoju@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: alienating on Github, we're on the same boat!